-From the displayed screen, click the Submit Paper button to upload your assignment
+- From the displayed screen, click the Submit Paper button to upload your assignment - The following screen will appear, use this to upload the assignment.

 Student Surveys

 You will be asked to complete surveys during both your first and final years at Craven College.
 These are completed electronically.
 You will be prompted to complete the survey when you log into the College network.